 I've been going back through my notes and pictures from my first trip to Japan in November… my goal is to blog about something or share a picture on a weekly basis.
 Read more about my guides, Kaizen Institute.

-We visited two Japanese hospitals in our tour.
+We visited two Japanese hospitals during our tour.
 At one of the stops, a large part of the focus was on the 5S methodology.
 As you would read about in the book Clinical 5S For Healthcare, the term “5S” seems to really be a description of a broader Lean approach in Japan.
-I’ve seen Masaaki Imai, from Kaizen Institute, talk about “5S” and, to me, he was talking more about “Lean.”
-Anyway, I’ll share some pictures and notes from that visit.
+I've seen Masaaki Imai, from Kaizen Institute, talk about “5S” and, to me, he was talking more about “Lean.”
+Anyway, I'll share some pictures and notes from that visit.